 4. Include statement lighting

 Statement lighting is making its mark throughout the home, but nowhere more so than in the kitchen, where the switch from practical downlights to glam fittings is especially dynamic.
-For impact, go for outsized designs in luxe materials and striking shapes.
+For impact, go for outsized kitchen lighting ideas and designs in luxe materials and striking shapes.

 Make sure your chosen piece isn’t competing for the limelight by installing a low-key extractor hood – a downdraft or flush in-ceiling extractor is best.
 Add adjustable wall lights above key prep areas to ensure you’re not chopping in the shadows.